oVirt/ovirt-site/source/release/4.4.0/index.md

  - [BZ 1700021](https://bugzilla.redhat.com/1700021) **[RFE] engine-setup should warn and prompt if ca.pem is missing but other generated pki files exist**

+   Previously, if ca.pem was not present, engine-setup automatically regenerated all PKI files, requiring you to reinstall or re-enroll certificates for all hosts.

-   Previously, engine-setup regenerated all PKI files if ca.pem was not present.
-Now, if ca.pem is not present but other PKI files are, you can restore ca.pem from backup without regenerating all PKI files.
-As a result, when a backup is present, you no longer need to reinstall or re-enroll certificates for all hosts.
+Now, if ca.pem is not present but other PKI files are, engine-setup prompts you to restore ca.pem from backup without regenerating all PKI files.
+If a backup is present and you select this option, then you no longer need to reinstall or re-enroll certificates for all hosts.

  - [BZ 1450351](https://bugzilla.redhat.com/1450351) **[RFE] Allow specifying a shutdown reason on the .shutdown() call**